Nano1337/SpecReFlow/README.md

 Comprehensive quantitative and qualitative tests for each phase conducted on several different endoscopy modalities reveal that our SpecFlow solution is competitive with current state-of-the-art models.
 Our detection pipeline achieves a Dice score of 82.8% while only requiring 14ms of computational time, allowing for real-time processing and our restoration pipeline successfully incorporates temporal information for more accurate restorations.

 ## Installation
-Note: This is a work in progress, model weights and data will be made available soon.
+Note: End-to-end demo will be made available soon.

 Please refer to [GETTING_STARTED.md](docs/GETTING_STARTED.md) for instructions on how to begin.